michaldobrodenka/PaintCode2Skia/README.md

 Convert your PaintCode app Android Export java code to SkiaSharp C# code.

 Simple transpiler (or "text replacer") which creates SkiaSharp C# code from PaintCode ( https://www.paintcodeapp.com/ ) Android Java Export.
 Support basic features, including fonts, gradients, parameters, etc...
 Features were added until all icons I needed to convert were converted without errors.
 I'm using generated code on Xamarin.Android and Xamarin.iOS, in future in desktop .NET applications.
 Basically it is almost stupid string replacer.
-If it looks stupid but works it ain't stupid
+If it looks stupid but works it ain't stupid.

 What is missing: